 - Promote an atmosphere of inquiry and dialogue, with an appreciation for multicultural diversity

 Major: Each student enrolls in a “Major.”
 Majors include: Agricultural and Biological Systems Engineering, Agricultural Economics, Animal Science, Food Science, and Plant Science.
 Students complete core courses, major courses, and electives to provide an engaging and meaningful learning experience.

-Global Seminar: Students are divided into cooperative work groups to undertake a research project based around the five NIFA initiatives.
+Global Seminar: Students are divided into cooperative work groups to undertake a research project based around the six NIFA initiatives.
 The projects serve as the conceptual centerpiece for the school curriculum and provided the basis for a formal symposium and poster session that serves as the academic culmination of the month-long program.